 - School Sites this includes the green space portion of public school sites (school buildings and parking lots are excluded).
-These sites are included because the land usually has park values, though the inventory is considered separately from the park system because school sites are not under the jurisdiction of the City. - Harmston Park although called a park and used as a park, this site of a previous school is now owned by the City; it is not designated or zoned as park. - Fields Sawmill site is to be purchased by Project Watershed, K'ómoks First Nation, and City, and restored to a wetland - Hollyhock Marsh this provincially-owned marsh has important environmental values; it is adjacent to the Fields Sawmill site and will be linked with the restoration of that property
+These sites are included because the land usually has park values, though the inventory is considered separately from the park system because school sites are not under the jurisdiction of the City. - Harmston Park although called a park and used as a park, this site of a previous school is now owned by the City; it is not designated or zoned as park. - Kus-kus-sum (former Fields Sawmill) site is to be purchased by Project Watershed and K'ómoks First Nation (KFN), pending successful fund-raising, and restored to a wetland; City would manage the site in partnership with KFN - Hollyhock Marsh this provincially-owned marsh has important environmental values; it is adjacent to the Kus-kus-sum site and will be linked with the restoration of that property